ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 print(greeting("John"))  # prints "Hello, John"
 ```

 In this code, we define a function called `greet` that takes a single argument and returns a string.
-We then assign the function to a variable called `greeting`, and call the `greeting` function just like we would call the `greet` function.
+We then assign the function to a variable called `greeting` and call the `greeting` function just like we would call the `greet` function.
 This demonstrates how a function can be treated as a first-class object and assigned to a variable.

 As another example, consider the following code: